2025 Atlantic hurricane season: Hurricane Erin

-In Cape Verde, there were nine flooding-related deaths on São Vicente.
+In Cabo Verde, there were nine flooding-related deaths on São Vicente.
 Between 00:00 to 05:00 local time on August 11, the island recorded 192.3 mm of rainfall.
-On account of widespread property and infrastructure damage from the storm, the Cape Verde government issued a disaster declaration for São Vicente and Santo Antão.
+On account of widespread property and infrastructure damage from the storm, the Cabo Verde government issued a disaster declaration for São Vicente and Santo Antão.
 Five people were reported missing and 1,500 people were displaced.
 Rough seas and storms impacted much of the northern Caribbean.
 One man drowned in the Dominican Republic due to dangerous swimming conditions.
 Erin would go on to impact the East Coast of the United States in a similar way.
 Tide gauges at Duck, North Carolina, Virginia Beach, Virginia, and Kiptopeke, Virginia, recorded major flooding late on August 21, around high tide.
 Minor to moderate coastal flooding was reported in nine other states, from Maryland north to Maine.
+Despite being far from the storm, Tennessee saw some effects.
+Upper level winds from Erin steered the remnants of a Mesoscale convective system into the state.
+A car crashed into a downed tree, killing the driver.
+Damage in North Carolina totaled to US$3.1 million.
+Damage in the United States totaled to US$25 million.

 Tropical Storm Fernand

 From August 14 to August 15, a tropical wave moved off of the west coast of Africa.
 The wave progressed westward for a week across the Atlantic.
 The shower and thunderstorm activity within the low began to show some signs of organization on August 22, as the disturbance tracked near the northern Leeward Islands.
 The northern portion of the wave began moving north.
 The disturbance was moving northwestward, amid very warm 28-29 C waters, toward a steering flow weakness created earlier by Hurricane Erin.
 Then, on the afternoon of August 23, the disturbance organized into Tropical Storm Fernand.
 Fernand tracked north-northeastward the following day, and began to strengthen.
-At 13:43 on August 25, Fernand reached a peak intensity of 60 mph and a minimum pressure of 999 millibars, based on measurements from ASCAT and the Knaff-Zehr-Courtney wind-pressure relationship, respectively.
+At 12:00 UTC on August 25, Fernand reached a peak intensity of 60 mph and a minimum pressure of 999 millibars, based on measurements from ASCAT and the Knaff-Zehr-Courtney wind-pressure relationship, respectively.
 Later that day, the storm's structure deteriorated and winds decreased due to northerly wind shear.
 It also moved over a cooler eddy in the Gulf Stream early on August 26, resulting in the loss of all deep convection near its center; though it reignited that afternoon, resulting in some slight re-strengthening.
 Fernand maintained maximum surface winds of around 45 kn over the southern part of the circulation into August 27, though, by the end of the day, the system was producing only minimal shower activity, with little convection, and degenerated into a post-tropical cyclone the following morning.
 Fernand's remnants were ultimately absorbed by a developing extratropical system.